deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Jess just held her until finally Ava managed to pull herself together and straighten up.
 "What happened?"

-"I just…I checked my emails, and there's one from Adam, and…" Ava looked away and made an angered expression at herself, fighting to stay in control.
+"I just...I checked my emails, and there's one from Adam, and..."
+Ava looked away and made an angered expression at herself, fighting to stay in control.
 "He changed the plan."

-"Changed the…?
+"Changed the...?
 I don't understand."

-"I was *fine* with him doing two years of pararescue training and some deployments, and…I don't know!
+"I was *fine* with him doing two years of pararescue training and some deployments, and...I don't know!
 All that, we'd got it sorted out and I was fine with it!
 But now he's talking about *four* years of training and maybe not being able to see each other *at all* in those extra couple of years!
 And who *knows* how long after that!"
 Ava threw her hands up and engaged anger circuits that Jess had never seen in her before.

-"*Que se supone que haga? Él no me preguntó, él no me habla de ello …el hijo de puta me acaba de enviar una CARTA DE MIERDA y espera que yo sea bien!
+"*Que se supone que haga? Él no me preguntó, él no me habla de ello ...el hijo de puta me acaba de enviar una CARTA DE MIERDA y espera que yo sea bien!
 Eso **pendejo** desconsiderado!* Eh?"

 Jess sat on a desk.
 "I don't speak Spanish, Ava." she pointed out, gently.
 "But watch your language, the kids'll be here soon."

 Ava went still, then deflated and sat down, miserably.
-"He just…it's not just *his* life." she complained.
+"He just...it's not just *his* life." she complained.

 Jess gave her a moment to be silent.
 When Ava wiped her eyes and began to sort herself out, she took the opportunity to be constructive.
 "What are you going to do?" she asked.

 Ava made a bitter little noise.
 "I should have learned this by now, shouldn't I?
 Don't plan for anything, because tomorrow you might get nuked."

-"So…?"
+"So...?"

-"So what I'm going to *do* is…whatever seems like a good idea at the time."
+"So what I'm going to *do* is...whatever seems like a good idea at the time."
 Ava said.

 "So what seems like a good idea right now?"

 "Hah!
 Dumping his ass." but Ava was shaking her head to indicate that she had nothing of the sort in mind.
-"But…whatever, so he's been an insensitive jerk and made a huge decision without me.
+"But...whatever, so he's been an insensitive jerk and made a huge decision without me.
 So what?
 At least he cares.
 He still loves me, and I love him too, even if he's been a *huge* jackass right now."

-"So…?"
+"So...?"
 Jessica repeated.

-"So I guess what seems like a good idea is just…forgive him and try to be happy."
+"So I guess what seems like a good idea is just...forgive him and try to be happy."
 Ava shrugged.
 "Be happy *in the moment*, right?
 That's what our Gaoians are so into.
-And I…I think I'd be unhappier without him."
+And I...I think I'd be unhappier without him."

 She sighed, and stretched.
 "What do you think?"